 Navigating the school system, IEPs, and 504 plans with a child with ADHD can be stressful.
-As a parent, you’re looking to get your child the help they need.
+As a parent, you want to get your child the help they need.
 You’re also pushed into a new world of terms and policies.
 It feels downright mysterious.

-I’ve lost count of the number of families who asked me where to move in the entire Phoenix area in order to go to the school that would best support their child.
+I’ve lost count of the families who asked me where to move in the entire Phoenix area to go to the school that would best support their child.
 Families are willing to move to make the school process easier!

-Understanding Individualized Education Programs (IEP) and 504 Plans is a great place to start in your journey.
-While there is a lot to know about these two documents (seriously, I took a full course in graduate school focused on IEPs and 504 Plans), I’ve narrowed it down to the 5 most important things you need to know.
+Understanding Individualized Education Programs (IEP) and 504 Plans is a great place to start your journey.
+While there is a lot to know about these two documents (seriously, I took an entire course in graduate school focused on IEPs and 504 Plans), I’ve narrowed it down to the 5 most important things you need to know.

 Before jumping into these 5 important points about IEPs and 504 Plans, let’s make sure we’re on the same page about what IEPs and 504 Plans are:

-Section 504 Plan: A legal (and usually written) plan to prevent discrimination against kids with disabilities.
+Section 504 Plan: A legal (usually written) plan to prevent discrimination against children with disabilities.
 It includes accommodations and supports to help the child access the same general curriculum as their peers.